mako-framework/docs/08_learn_more/00_events.md

 			return 'foobar event handler';
 		}
 	}

-You can register multiple handlers for the same event.
-They will be executed in the order that they were registered.

-	$this->event->register('foobar', function()
-	{
-		return 'another foobar event handler';
-	});

 The ```has``` method will return TRUE if an event handler has been registered and FALSE if not.